Virdini/drupal8/modules/contrib/advagg/README.md

    of totally reworking asset handling, AdvAgg only applies some improvements.
    This is mostly because the core handling is much better.
 It is also better for compatibility with quite a few other modules such as http2_server_push.

- - Url query string to turn off AdvAgg for that request. ?advagg=0 will turn off file optimization if the user has the "bypass advanced aggregation" permission. ?advagg=-1 will completely bypass all of Advanced CSS/JS Aggregations modules and submodules. ?advagg=1 will enable Advanced CSS/JS Aggregation if it is currently disabled.
+ - Url query string to turn off AdvAgg for that request. `?advagg=0` will turn off file optimization if the user has the "bypass advanced aggregation" permission. `?advagg=-1` will completely bypass all of Advanced CSS/JS Aggregations modules and submodules. `?advagg=1` will enable Advanced CSS/JS Aggregation if it is currently disabled.

  - Button on the admin page for dropping a cookie that will turn off file optimization.
 Useful for theme development.

  - Gzip support.
-All optimized files can be pre-compressed into a .gz file and served from Apache.
+All optimized files can be pre-compressed into a .gz file and served from the server.
 This is faster then gzipping the file on each request.

  - Brotli support.
 All optimized files can be pre-compressed with the newer brotli compression algorithm; this often shows close to 30% improvements